Currency:USD $

 Evaluating Defensive Options

 Beyond party-wide mitigation, Paladins have numerous individual defensive tools.
-Holy Sheltron provides a strong shield, while abilities like Guardian and Great Nebula offer reliable protection.
+Holy Sheltron provides a strong shield, while Guardian offers reliable protection.
 They surpass other tank options such as the Dark Knight's defensive skills in certain aspects.
 Paladin can further enhance these abilities through Intervention, enabling substantial defense amplification for allies.
 Overall, despite a few situational limitations, Paladin remains one of the most robust tanks in the game, capable of enduring and mitigating significant damage with strategic use of its skills.

 Paladin's Role in Current Tank Balance